doughgle/doughgle.github.io/content/how-to/enable-hdmi-on-thinkpad-x1-extreme-gen-4/index.md

 draft: false
 ---

-**Goal: You're running Ubuntu.
+**You're running Ubuntu on a Thinkpad X1 Extreme (Gen 4).
 You wanna use HDMI, but the TV or monitor says something like "Check Device Power".**

 ## Check the hardware details